kloimhardt/bb-web/README.md

 ```

 You need to edit the `deps.edn` file to point to the right place of your local babashka fork.

+### Building a Windows executable

+How can one build this when GraalVM is running on WSL?
+Answer: [AppVayor](https://www.appveyor.com).
+One just needs to connect his forked Github babashka repository to AppVayor and for every new Git commit a native MS-Windows build is made.

 ## Footnotes